The History of Bethel School

 With the purchase of his property in 1969 by the Macon County Conservation District the school was moved yet again in 1982 a short distance to its present location as part of Friends Creek Conservation Area.
 From 1982 to 1985 with help from several donors including the Winings Trust along with dedicated volunteers and staff it was restored to its current appearance.

-Historic Bethel School is part of the Friends Creek Conservation Area.
-Bethel School at Friends Creek Conservation Area is 4.5 miles from Argenta.
-It is accessible by three different routes from Decatur.
+Bethel School is accessible by three different routes from Decatur.
 First, turn off U.S. Highway 51 and go east for 9 miles along County Highway 18 (also known as East School Road) then turn north onto Friends Creek Park Road.
 You can also take Illinois Highway 48 passing through Oreana and Argenta and then turning north onto Friends Creek Park Road.
 It is also accessible from Interstate 72.
 Take Exit 156 and follow the signs leading to the Friends Creek Park Road.